Plone-Conference-Devs/ploneconfbuildout/README.rst

 BPT's UI) so that we can collect and store our own info.
 BPT supports custom fields but its API does not seem to.

-As of 5/8/2011 the basic payment integration with getpaid is working.
-However at this point it is just using a dummy hardcoded price level.
+As of 5/8/2011 the basic payment integration with getpaid is working, including letting the user select from a list of prices fetched from BPT.

 To do:

-* The registration form in netsight.conferenceregistration will need to be updated to retrieve price info and ids from BPT so it can store the selected price_id in the product_code of the cart line item.

 * At this point the BPT payment processor only handles registering for ticketless will-call.
 If we want real tickets we need to make it do another step to pass